NoahReddyG/Historical-Events-Timeline/README.md

-# Historical-Events-Timeline
-An interactive Indian history timeline web app — explore 5000+ years of events with era filters, full-text search, and detailed modals.
-Built with pure HTML, CSS &amp; JavaScript.
+☸ Bharat Chronicles — An interactive timeline of India's history from the Indus Valley Civilization (3300 BCE) to modern-day achievements.
+Features chronological event cards, era-based filtering, full-text search, and a curated external resources section.
+Built with vanilla HTML5, CSS3, and JavaScript — no frameworks.
+IARE Web Systems Engineering project.